nguyenvanphituoc/react-native-cache-video/README.md

 ## Contributing

 See the [contributing guide](CONTRIBUTING.md) to learn how to contribute to the repository and the development workflow.

-## Support Features

-- [x] Download and read video/ hls video from cache
-- [x] Cache policy for video for number of video in file system
-- [ ] Cache policy for hls video
-- [ ] Byte-Range Support for Segments
-- [ ] Pre caching for list/ while scrolling

 ## Known Bugs and Future Fixes